Shelob9/react-wordpress-testing/content/testing-react-apps/2-questions-and-specs.md

 ### Test Specs

-Know that we know the specification for the app, we can start thinking about questions we want to answer.
+Now that we know the specification for the app, we can start thinking about questions we want to answer.

 First, I want to know that my React components work, in isolation as expected.
 I'll answer these questions with unit tests.
-In order to test in isolation.
-I'll need a `<DisplayValue />` component that has the responsibiity to display the current value.
+In order to test in isolation, I'll need a `<DisplayValue />` component that has the responsibiity to display the current value.
 I'll also need an `<Edit />` component to manage the input for modifying the value.

 My unit tests will answer these questions: